 First Season in a Snowy Neighborhood?
 Here are Some (Literal) Ice Breakers

 Are you trading palm trees for snow-covered oaks?
 Trying to figure out how to prepare for snow by winterizing your new home?
-If you move to a city with winter conditions for the first time in your life, you might feel paralyzed the first time you get a big overnight snow fall.
+If you move to a city with winter conditions for the first time in your life, you might feel paralyzed the first time you get a big overnight snowfall.
 You can call in “cold” to work, right?
-While you can’t do much about the temperature (other than bundle up), you can avoid slips and falls in front of your house by de-icing it and preparing for a winter storm.
+While you can’t do much about the impending weather (other than bundle up), you can avoid slips and falls in front of your house by de-icing it and preparing for a winter storm.
 Let the city handle the streets: here are some first winter homeowner tips on how to prepare for a winter storm so you can take care of your own front walk, steps, and driveway and be prepared for snow.

 How about a melting method that allows you to remain indoors, under your new fleece blanket, while it does all the work?
 Yes, please.
 Melting mats, like these from HeatTrak, can be left outside 24/7 during the winter and are among the most convenient of the first winter homeowner tips.
 Turn them on when you get a big snowfall, and the path will be cleared by the time you need to leave the house.
 You can use one mat on its own or connect a series of mats to make a snow-free pathway all the way from your front door to the end of the drive.
 Mats melt snow at a rate of about 2 inches per hour.

 You don’t want the ice breaker with your new neighbors to be that they helped you up when you slipped and fell on your icy driveway.
 Do yourself a favor and break the ice first, so you can navigate your new home safely and get to know people the old-fashioned way: by awkwardly waving as you collect your mail.